nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case (missing a compulsory input (`a/ANSWER`)): `add q/What does SWE stand for?` <br>
        Expected: No flashcard added to the list of flashcards and input text will turn red to signal an error.
-       Result display will output the invalid command error message.
+       Result display will output the invalid command format error message.

    1. Test case (missing a compulsory input (`q/QUESTION`)): `add a/Software Engineering` <br>
        Expected: No flashcard added to the list of flashcards and input text will turn red to signal an error.
-       Result display will output the invalid command error message.
+       Result display will output the invalid command format error message.

 ### Deleting a flashcard